 The Johnson Matthey Agritech Partnership Programme (JMAPP) in association with Cranfield University is a pilot programme offering businesses the opportunity to receive a package of intensive support (technical and commercial) to accelerate the market translation of high impact innovations for the Agritech sector.
-There is just a short window for applications to the programme – closing on 11 April 2018 – so we invite you to apply without delay.

 What’s on Offer?